 Ask staff to think about the last interaction they had with a coworker.
 Ask, "Were you able to communicate clearly what you needed, or did you hold back because you didn’t know how to ask for what you need?
-We are going to look at how to communicate with Assertive Statements so that you can get what you need without alienating others."
+We are going to look at one way to communicate with Assertive Statements ."

 What is an assertive statement?
 Turn and Talk with an elbow partner.